 - Create a range of hi-res images

 Journalists want instant access to a range of product images.
 Offer them plenty of choices such as different angles, close-ups and different colour options.
-Journalists like to use a combination of cut out images (images of products on a plain white background) as well as lifestyle images which present the images with a sense of relevant styling.
-Cut out images prove the most popular image type for journalists however, with almost two-thirds of all proven coverage secured from Press Loft downloads coming from cut out imagery.
-With this in mind, it is advised that you upload 70% cut out images and 30% lifestyle images.
+Journalists like to use a combination of cut-out images (images of products on a plain white background) as well as lifestyle images which present the images with a sense of relevant styling.
+Cut-out images prove the most popular image type for journalists, however, with almost two-thirds of all proven coverage secured from Press Loft downloads coming from cut-out imagery.
+With this in mind, it is advised that you upload 70% cut-out images and 30% lifestyle images.

 - Put prices on images

-For each product image, create another version which includes the product price on it so that if the journalist is looking to include prices in their article, it is readily available.
+For each product image, create another version that includes the product price on it so that if the journalist is looking to include prices in their article, it is readily available.
 Journalists will not want to spend time researching the price of a product and if it means they have to make a call to enquire, they are likely to move on to someone else’s product.